English (ENGL)

 ENGL 344 Creative Writing in a Digital Age: Remediation, Sampling, Journaling, and Mixed Media Appropriation (3 Credits)

 Students compose original works prompted by the emergence of digital platforms for the creation, consumption and dissemination of textual matter.
-Students adopt modes of writing - online journaling, texting, content scraping, appropriation, and remixing of found materials and study how such practices have emerged from the blog, SMS, social media, and wikis.
+Studying how such practices have emerged from the blog, SMS, social media, and wikis, students will experiment with texting, content scraping, appropriation, and remixing.
+Fulfills the Capstone Seminar requirement for Gen Ed.

 Pre-Requisite(s): 8 Gen Ed Courses across Tier 1 and Tier 2.